 Source: U.S. Bureau of Labor Statistics

 To become a CCMA, you're required to at least hold a high school diploma or its equivalent.
 The National Healthcareer Association (NHA) also requires you to have completed a medical assistant training program.
 If you wait more than five years to take the exam after completing a training program, you must have at least one year of professional experience working in a medical setting (www.nhanow.com).
 There are programs available at the certificate, associate, and bachelor's degree levels for medical assisting.
 There are even some programs available in clinical medical assisting specifically.
 These training programs provide you with instruction on topics like coding, medical office technology, pharmacology, medical terminology, and radiology.

 The CCMA exam consists of 150 multiple-choice questions, which must be completed in a timed period.
-The questions cover areas like phlebotomy procedures, medical terminology, medical ethics, and infection prevention.
-You must correctly answer at least 70% of the questions in order to receive the CCMA designation.
+The questions cover areas like phlebotomy procedures, medical terminology, medical law and ethics, and infection prevention.
+You must receive a scaled score of 390 or higher in order to receive the CCMA designation.
 Once certified, you also must complete continuing education credits every two years to maintain your status.